Bronx fire's multiple victims include young children and adults

 Amora Vidal, 8 months old

-Amora Vidal, the 8-month-old granddaughter of victim Maria Batiz, died in the fire, relatives confirmed to PIX11.
+Amora Vidal, the 8-month-old granddaughter of victim Maria Batiz, died in the fire, relatives confirmed to WPIX.

 Vidal's mother, Christine Batiz, wrote on a GoFundMe page: “I lost everything in a matter of minutes.
 One thing you know my daughter is playing with her new toys [and] the next hour they are gone from my life.”